 - More than 40 percent of work zone crashes involve one vehicle rear-ending another.

-- Tractor-trailers have a higher likelihood of being involved in a crash in a work zone than they do on highways.
+- Tractor-trailers are more likely to be involved in a crash in a work zone than they do on highways.

 - Nearly half of the worker fatalities that occur due to work zone crashes involve another vehicle running over or backing over the worker.